 The structure of the existing house has been opened up vertically to spectacular sights framing the horizon.
 Balconies ascend up through the social heart of the villa like terraces and incorporate a library, seating and dining area.
 While the use of white, reflective fabric helps to animate the space with varying patterns of sunlight.
 The whole building is a beautifully designed piece of art and is considered an inspiration for people all over the world.

-Norman Foster received the Pritzker Architecture Prize for his vision, commitment, and talent.
+Norman Foster is among the famous architects who received the Pritzker Architecture Prize for his vision, commitment, and talent.
 In 2009, he got the prestigious Prince of Asturias Award for making notable accomplishment in the Art category.
 However, for the advancements in the construction of tall buildings, he got The Lynn S. Beedle Lifetime Achievement Award, the skyscraper award.
 Later on, the University of Technology Petronas located in Malaysia presented to him the Agha Khan Award for his remarkable architecture.

 6. Renzo Piano

 Piano was born in a family of builders, in Genoa, Italy.
 He studied architecture at Milan Polytechnic University.
 In 1964, he did his thesis based on modular coordination.
 His first experience was with basic shelters and experimental lightweight structures.
 Later on, he taught at the Polytechnic University from 1965 till 1968.
 He founded the Renzo Piano Building Workshop RPBW in 1981.
 By 2017, it had one hundred fifty collaborators in offices of Paris, Genoa and New York.